 Whether or not treatment is available to those with palinopsia depends on the cause of the disorder.
 For example, if it is related to seizures, then seizure medication may mitigate the symptoms.
 However, for most sufferers, palinopsia is considered a lifelong condition.

 To determine the severity of you symptoms, Social Security will first look at the medical records you provided in support of your claim to see if you can be approved under a disability listing.
 A listing is a condition that the SSA has concluded is so severe that it warrants automatic approval.
 Each listing has a specific set of criteria that must also be met in order to be approved.

 Although palinopsia is not a condition that is named in the listings, the visual loss you experience may qualify you automatically under one of the vision-related listings.
-Also, the underlying cause of your palinopsia may also make you eligible for approval under a listing.
+Also, the underlying cause of your palinopsia may also make you eligible for approval under a different listing.

 Many people with palinopsia experience difficulty with their visual field.
 Under listing 2.03 (Contraction of the Visual Field in the Better Eye), if your visual field is affected and you meet the particular requirements for visual field deficiency, you can get benefits automatically.
 To learn more details about how to get disability under this listing read our article Social Security Disability or SSI for Vision Loss.

 Palinopsia usually has an identifiable underlying cause; for example, some people who experience palinopsia also suffer from a seizure disorder or from multiple sclerosis.
 Seizure disorders and multiple sclerosis can often be approved for disability automatically under a listing.